Advertiser Disclosure

 Why is the water so clear in the Caribbean?

 Caribbean waters don’t have much plankton or algae, which allows the sea to be clear and bright blue.
-There also isn’t much pollution or sand disturbance around many sections of the islands’ shoreline, which also helps keep the water from becoming murky or discolored.
+There also isn’t much pollution or sand disturbance around many sections of the islands’ shorelines, which also helps keep the water from becoming murky or discolored.

 Are Caribbean beaches safe?